 The bikes race around oval circuits of around 300 metres in length in an anti-clockwise direction over 4 lap races.
 To get around the tight corners at high speed the riders actually have to wind the throttle on to bring the rear wheel out and initiate a “skid”!

 Speedway meetings can be run as individual events although what you will usually see week in and week out, at most tracks around the country, are 2 teams racing against each other.
 The 2 teams have 7 riders each and they race over 15 heats with 2 riders from each team in every heat.
 If a rider wins a race he will earn his team 3 points, if he comes second he will earn them 2 points, 3rd and they will only earn 1 point and if he comes last the they won’t get anything!

 There are 3 leagues in the UK

-- The Elite League (The top league covered by Sky Sports).
+- The Premiership League (The top league covered by Eurosport).

-- The National League (The league to hopefully train the youngsters).
+- The National League (The league where rising stars are discovered).